Skip to main content

 Why it happens

-Browser-based processing runs on your device's available memory.
-There's no server absorbing the load for these operations — it's your tab doing the work.
+Every current tool runs entirely in your browser, on your device's available memory.
+There's no server absorbing the load for these operations — it's your tab doing the work, and your files are not uploaded to FormatOS servers.

 What to do

 If a large file fails, try a smaller version first.
-For very large videos or high-resolution batches, expect longer processing times or failures on lower-spec devices.
+For large PDFs or high-resolution image batches, expect longer processing times or failures on lower-spec devices.

 Metadata